 What was it like in early Anglo-Saxon times?
 At West Stow you can walk in the footsteps of our ancestors, explore their homes, see the evidence for yourself - then make up your own mind.
+The reconstructed village is now 40 years old and still continues, with the help of the Trust, to interpret the life of the first pagan Anglo-Saxon settlers in East Anglia.

 Lets you explore the way our ancestors lived.
 The early Anglo-Saxon village (c.420-650AD) has been carefully reconstructed where it was excavated.
 Experimental archaeology has provided new ideas on what life was once like at West Stow; you can explore these houses, smell the wood smoke, feel the solid wood, you might see, wildlife, crops, pigs or hens and absorb yourself in the atmosphere, imagine living in early Anglo-Saxon times.